varazsoljotthont/blog/_pages/költözés.md

 A képeken látszik, hogy a berendezések is a mi kezünk munkáját dicsérik:

 * a nappali polc rendszere, az asztal, a dekorációk.
-* a hűtő melletti polc a tárolókkal, a konyhában az étkezőasztal és a székek színét a konyhához "igazítottuk"
+* a hűtő melletti polc a tárolókkal, a konyhában az étkezőasztal és a székek színe
 * a fürdőszobában a pad és a dekorok
 * az előtérben a pad, a faliszőnyeg a párnákkal, a fogas, a tároló, a dekoráció